MoeraOrg/moeraorg.github.io/overview/permissions.md

 * Deny access to your public posts and comments — not possible in Moera.
 * Deny access to your non-public content — remove him from all groups granting special access rights.
-* Deny from commenting — if you, for example, allow comments from any authenticated user, you still can reject comments from some of them, without any explanation.
+* Deny commenting — if you, for example, allow comments from any authenticated user, you still can reject comments from some of them, without any explanation.
-* Deny from commenting under your posts in groups — if the group node agrees (see below).
+* Deny commenting under your posts in groups — if the group node agrees (see below).
 * Delete all comments — you can do this at any moment.
-* Hide in any discussion - your client gets the list of banned users from your node and hides their comments from you.
+* Hide in any discussion — your client gets the list of banned users from your node and hides their comments from you.
 The newsfeed builder can do the same.
-* Hide from [search][4] and [recommendations][4] - your client can
+* Hide from [search][4] and [recommendations][4] — your client can
   filter the search results and recommendations before showing them to you.

-Besides of bans, nobody can stop you from implementing any system of warnings, temporary bans, karma — anything you've seen on forums, in FIDO or invented by yourself.
+Besides bans, nobody can stop you from implementing any system of warnings, temporary bans, karma — anything you've seen on forums, in FIDO or invented by yourself.